Whom should I contact?

 Senior Associate Director

-Chris has over sixteen years of experience working in the legal field as a judicial law clerk, practicing attorney in both the private and public sectors, and career advisor.
+Chris has over eighteen years of experience working in the legal field as a judicial law clerk, practicing attorney in both the private and public sectors, and career advisor.
 At BC Law, Chris oversees JD advising and programming, and assists students with their job searches, focusing on judicial clerkships and careers in criminal law.
-He has held several leadership roles in the National Association for Law Placement and the Massachusetts Legal Recruitment Association, and he currently serves as President of the Massachusetts Law School Consortium.
+He has held several leadership roles in the National Association for Law Placement and the Massachusetts Legal Recruitment Association, including former President of the Massachusetts Law School Consortium.
 Earlier in his career, Chris practiced criminal law, both as an Assistant District Attorney in Boston and as a defense attorney.
 He is a graduate of Connecticut College and Northeastern University School of Law.

 Public Interest and Pro Bono Program Director